 Early postcard collectors are enigmas to most of us because we collect in such different ways than they did.
 We attend postcard shows and select every card we buy; they waited for the letter carrier to deliver the mail.
 It may have been a long, tedious way to amass a collection, but everyday brought a new surprise.

+Postcard History is a free online magazine dedicated to vintage and historic picture postcards and the many stories associated with them.
+We feature richly illustrated articles designed to both inform and entertain postcard collectors and history buffs.
+We also provide the most comprehensive listing of forthcoming shows around.
 And there’s a rich trove of links to institutional and personal online postcard collections.
-And there’s a comprehensive, verified listing of active postcard clubs in the U. S. and Canada, which we’re working on expanding worldwide.
+There’s also a comprehensive, verified listing of active postcard clubs in the U. S. and Canada, which we’re working on expanding worldwide.